lordspline/druid/docs/tutorials/tutorial-compaction.md

 The parameters in the `tuningConfig` control the maximum number of rows present in each compacted segment and thus affect the number of segments in the compacted set.

 This datasource only has 39,244 rows.
 39,244 is below the default limit of 5,000,000 `maxRowsPerSegment` for [dynamic partitioning](../ingestion/native-batch.md#dynamic-partitioning).
-Therefore, Druid only creates one compacted segment per hour.
+Therefore, Robux only creates one compacted segment per hour.

 Submit the compaction task now: